erikc5000/island-time/README.md

     // Until java.time library desugaring is added to D8, Android relies on
     // ThreeTenABP (https://github.com/JakeWharton/ThreeTenABP) to supply the
     // time zone database
-    implementation("io.islandtime:threetenabp-extensions:0.1.0-SNAPSHOT")
+    implementation("io.islandtime:threetenabp-extensions:0.1.0")
 }
 ```

 _**Important:**_ Due to the experimental status of inline classes, which are used in the public API, the version of Kotlin that you use in your project must match the version used by Island Time -- even for non-native targets.

-Island Time 0.1.0-SNAPSHOT builds are based on Kotlin 1.3.60.
+Island Time 0.1.x builds are based on Kotlin 1.3.60.
 Also note that Island Time requires a JVM target of 1.8 or above.

 Current supported platforms are JVM, Android, iOS ARM64/x64, and macOS x64.

+Snapshot builds are available on the Sonatype OSS Snapshot Repository (https://oss.sonatype.org/content/repositories/snapshots/).

 # Usage